Experience a cliff-face countryside view where billion year-old granite just beyond your toes fell away when a meteor slammed to Earth

 Amazing Places, Amazing People

 Amazing Places deserve to be explored by Amazing People.
 We want to see and read all about your visit to Spy Rock.
 We’ll post your photos and stories here!
+Connect with us

 Now you can keep a record of the Amazing Places you have visited.
 Download our handy Amazing Places Frontenac Arch Biosphere Checklist